Willy O. Rossel: Early life and education

-He received his initial culinary arts training in Zurich, followed by London, Paris, Rome and Venice.
-As was traditional, he recorded each step of his career in a small book that served as an ever-growing resume.
-Each chef he cooked with inscribed the book to recommend him to the next chef or job as an apprentice cook.
-This was how chefs commonly trained in Europe.
+He received his initial culinary arts training in Zürich, followed by London, Paris, Rome and Venice.

 Early career

 Early career endeavors found Rossel as Sous Chef at the famed Savoy Hotel in London, the Excelsior in Florence, Italy, and the Hôtel Ritz Paris.
 He served as Executive Chef at Tower Isle Hotel in Jamaica, and the Caribe Hilton Hotel in Puerto Rico.
 Chef Rossel moved to the United States in 1952, and assumed the position of Sous Chef and then Executive Chef at the New Yorker Restaurant and finally The Roosevelt Hotel (Manhattan) in New York City and then Executive Chef at the prestigious Hampshire House on Central Park South.

 Executive chef

 In 1957, Rossel was named Executive Chef at the Hotel Manhattan and then in 1958, accepted the position of Executive Chef at the new highrise Dallas Sheraton Hotel.

 Rossel opened several Sheraton Hotels for them and acting as Sheraton's Consulting Chef.
 He negotiated to remain in Dallas even while consulting and opening new Sheraton hotels.
 He designed the cuisine and served as Executive Chef at Ports of Call Restaurant at the top of the Dallas Sheraton Hotel and also established the cuisine at the famed Chaparral Club in the Sheraton Dallas Hotel, which featured White Glove Service.
 Here, Rossel crafted the menus and trained the serving staff with an exactness not normally found in hotel dining.

 Rossel was employed at the Sheraton when he was approached by Braniff and accepted the position of Executive Chef with Braniff International.